hashicorp/terraform-provider-rightscale/website/docs/r/cm_instance.markdown

 # rightscale_instance

-Use this resource to create, update or destroy an instance.
+Use this resource to create, update or destroy RightScale [instances](http://reference.rightscale.com/api1.5/resources/ResourceInstances.html).

 ## Example Usage : Basic configuration of an instance resource